alex0rpi/alex0rpi/README.md

 I was born in Barcelona, where I was raised and took my engineering degree.
 For the last academic year I was tempted to pursue my studies abroad so I took a double engineering degree program between UPC (Barcelona) and ENSAM (Bordeaux).
 Then I started off my work experience back in Barcelona for an automotive engineering company (MAZEL) as a quality engineer.
 A year later though, I decided to move to France again, this time Toulouse, to do an advanced Master's degree in aeronautical maintenance.
 Then I had the chance to work for Airbus at the Saint Eloi pylons factory.
 At first I had a maintenability engineer role as a subcontractor for a french company (Aeroconseil).
 Then, 3 years later I joined a spanish supplier (ARITEX) to co-manage the design and implementation of the A330neo pylon assembly line.
 Though, after some hard meditating I decided to quit my job and re-think my career direction.
 Today I am back in my hometown Barcelona (Spain) after spending over 6 years in France.

 # Programing & webdev training
-Currently<br>
+* Currently
-          |_ About to join the ITA-WIKI project (https://github.com/IT-Academy-BCN/ita-wiki).
+    * About to join the ITA-WIKI project (https://github.com/IT-Academy-BCN/ita-wiki).
-          |_ Some side projects like making a website for the FCB hockey veterans association.
+    * Some side projects like making a website for the FCB hockey veterans association.<br>
-2023 | Backend development bootcamp at Mediatic (Barcelona).
-Afterwards I'm joining a devTeam project.
+* 2023 | Backend development bootcamp at Mediatic (Barcelona).
+The end of bootcamp project is a fullstrack chat web app that can be found in my pinned repositories.<br>
-2020 - 2022 | Self-taught web development learning (online bootcamps, tutorials etc.)
+* 2020 - 2022 | Self-taught web development learning (online bootcamps, tutorials etc.)

 ## Languages and Technologies 👦•💻
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)